-Section 11.2.
+- Section 12.2.
 Removal.
-The Board of Directors may remove any member of any committee elected or appointed by it but only by the affirmative vote of the greater of a majority of the directors then in office and the number of directors required to take action in accordance with these Bylaws.
+The Board of Directors may remove any member of any committee elected or appointed by it but only by the affirmative vote of the greater of a majority of the directors then in office and the number of directors required to take action in accordance with these Bylaws. - Section 12.3.

-Section 11.3.
 Minutes of Meetings.
-All committees shall keep regular minutes of their meetings and shall cause them to be recorded in books kept for that purpose.
+All committees shall keep regular minutes of their meetings and shall cause them to be recorded in books kept for that purpose. - Section 13.
+Meetings by Conference Telephone.
+Members of the Board of Directors or members of a committee of directors may participate in their respective meetings by means of a conference telephone or similar communications equipment by means of which all persons participating in the meeting can hear each other at the same time; participation in a meeting by such means shall constitute presence in person at such meeting.

+ARTICLE IV

-ARTICLE IV Special Measures Applying to Both Shareholder and Director Meetings
+Special Measures Applying to Both Shareholder and Director Meetings

 Section 1.
-Actions Without Meeting.
+Actions Without Meeting